 If you want to stay fit and in shape, we invite you to visit our calories burned calculator.
 It is a fantastic tool for losing additional pounds that will keep you motivated throughout your training.
 How much fat is there to lose?
 Check it with our lean body mass calculator that will tell you your body weight without fat tissues.

 Protein deficiency – when the hunger kills

-We would like to finish this text by addressing a grave tragedy affecting still unbelievably many people around the world – the protein-energy malnutrition.
+We would like to end this text by addressing a grave tragedy affecting an unbelievable amount of people around the world – the protein-energy malnutrition.
 It is caused by chronic hunger or disease reducing the ability of intestines to absorb food.
 As you may suspect, it concerns mainly developing countries.
-However, children and elderly of America experience the malnutrition and protein deficiency too.
-This illness manifests in two disorders: marasmus, a state of inadequate supply of both proteins as well as calories, and kwashiorkor in which there is enough intake of calories with protein deficiency.
+However, children and the elderly of America experience the malnutrition and protein deficiency too.
+This illness manifests in two disorders: , a state of inadequate supply of both proteins as well as calories, and in which enough calories are consumed but with a protein deficiency.
 Emaciation is the most characteristic feature of marasmus, while edemas are typical for kwashiorkor (go back to the "What are proteins? – protein definition" paragraph to learn why).

-Both malnutrition and protein deficiency causes changes in practically every part of the human body (as it affects various types of proteins in different organs):
+Both malnutrition and protein deficiency cause changes in practically every part of the human body (as it affects various types of proteins in different organs):

 - Loss of muscle and fat mass;

 - Dry, thin, atrophic skin with pigmentation alterations;

 - Fatty and enlarged liver (hepatomegaly) with reduced protein production;